ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 - write it down, potentially separate review from compensation
 - schedule regular checkins (e.g. 1-1s, goal reviews, etc.) to ensure feedback is being addressed

-The performance review contains feedback from
-- you (the manager)
-- teammates/peers
-- anyone that reports to them (if they are a manager)
-- self-review

-As a manager, you consolidate and summarize the feedback

 Do not save up all your "feedback" for performance reviews.
 Practice [radical candor](https://www.amazon.com/Radical-Candor-Kick-Ass-Without-Humanity/dp/1427283125) (care deeply and challenge directly) to ensure you are providing ongoing guidance and support.

-Performance reviews are augmented through one-on-ones and goal reviews.
-Leverage one-on-ones before and after the meeting to help your people improve!

 Lastly, I find it is important to have rubric (e.g. career ladder) to support the growth of your people.
 This rubric ties directly into performance reviews and I have seen it used as parameter in the function of promotion and raises.

 **Agenda and topics:**
+- The performance review contains feedback from
+  - you (the manager)
+  - teammates/peers
+  - anyone that reports to them (if they are a manager)
+  - self-review
+  - As a manager, you consolidate and summarize the feedback
 - Walk through the review (follow your company's standard documentation)
-- Discussion around strengths, accomplishments, areas of improvements, goals
+- Have a discussion around strengths, accomplishments, areas of improvements, goals
 - An example set of questions may be
   - What areas of largest impact did you have on your projects, your team or the organization?
   - What are your key strengths?
   - What could you improve?
   - With Quick Self Assessment Rating: Unsatisfactory, Needs Improvement, Meets Expectations, Exceeds Expectations, Truly Exceptional

 **Frequency:** Annual, semi-annual, or quarterly.
 Cadence is dependent on company culture.
-For reference, at my current company, we conduct performance annually.
+For reference, at my current company, we conduct performance reviews annually.

 **Meeting Length:** 60-90 minutes